AndrewCaylor/HeartbeatClassifier/README.md

 Probably should be in the /aws directory.
 The "Lambda Layer" includes the libraries for the AWS Lambda instance to make API calls to other AWS Services.

 ### /ml
-Here lies some ML things that I worked on.
-However, the actual code for training these models is on kaggle.
+Tom's code for training our models.

 ### /models
 README explaining how to format models correctly for AWS SageMaker.